Tabomatang

 Tabomatang is a village settlement on Nikunau Island in Kiribati.
 It is located near the southern end of the island; the nearest locations, a mile or two to the north, are Manriki and Nikumanu.
 The village has a population of less than 100 nowadays, a shadow of its former self, with so many people having migrated to Tarawa Atoll.
 The village has several mwenga, a Protestant church and a church mwaneaba.
 The Te Atu ni Uea mwaneaba is now in ruins.
 It had 18 boti – for a floor plan, see Latouche, 1983, p.
-74. Tabomatang may have been the village that HMS Dolphin, under the command of John Byron, stood off in 1765, according to Officer on Board the Said Ship (1767, pp. 135–138).
+74. Tabomatang may have been the village that HMS Dolphin, under the command of John Byron, stood off in 1765, according to Byron and Clerke (1767, pp. 135–138).